 - Release Date

-Finally independent enough to produce their own films, Marvel Enterprises delved into motion picture territory to produce their first self-financed venture, an adaptation of their metal-clad superhero comic Iron Man.
+Finally independent enough to produce their own films, Marvel Enterprises has delved into motion picture territory to produce their first self-financed venture, an adaptation of their metal-clad superhero comic Iron Man.
 Hiring director Jon Favreau was their first correct decision, as Marvel producer Avi Arad collaborated with Favreau (acting) on the dud Daredevil.
-But their greatest success was not conceiving the hero’s eye-popping technology or translating the story with pitch-perfect realization for film (though both are true of this project); rather, the genius here lies in casting Robert Downey Jr. as Tony Stark.
+But their greatest success was not conceiving the hero’s eye-popping technology or translating the story with a pitch-perfect realization for film (though both are true of this project); rather, the genius here lies in casting Robert Downey Jr. as Tony Stark.

-Bazillionaire weapons manufacturer, smart-mouthed genius, and reckless celebrity playboy all describe Stark, who Downey Jr. embodies with lovable bravado.
+Bazillionaire weapons manufacturer, smart-mouthed genius, and reckless celebrity playboy all describe Stark, whom Downey Jr. embodies with lovable bravado.
 Indeed, Favreau admits he cast the once-maligned star because both actor and character share similar traits.
 Downey Jr.’s long battle with drug addiction was well publicized years back, while Stark has similar dark territory.
 The comic character is a known alcoholic, though Favreau omitted that detail in the film, alluding to Stark’s dependence on the drink throughout, but never in such a manner that we raise an eyebrow.
 No, Stark’s affliction for this origin story is his conscience, weighing down on him heavily after seeing the horrors birthed from his life’s work.
 The story begins with Stark pitching his company’s latest missile design, the Jericho, to the American military in Afghanistan.
 He quips to laughing soldiers that peace never earned him a dollar.
 All at once they’re attacked by an ambiguous terrorist group using weapons with “Stark Industries” stenciled on the side.

 Imprisoned and barely alive, Stark requires a magnetic heart doohickey to survive, linking the character forevermore with technology to a physical extreme.
 He’s told to build a Jericho missile by his captors—or else—but instead he constructs an armored metal suit to escape, delivering a wallop to his kidnappers in the process.
 Upon returning home, he finds his company’s long-standing-yet-irresponsible war profiteering shame-worthy, seeing directly what damage his own weapons cause.
 The company’s Number Two, the chrome-dome Obadiah Stane (Jeff Bridges, surprisingly well-suited for his seedy role) balks at Stark’s initiative to abstain Stark Industries from future arms dealings, hardened on logic that those with the biggest guns keep the peace (and incidentally, the dollars that go with weapon sales).
 And so, keeping his plot secret, Stark builds himself a streamlined suit capable of flight, with a seemingly unlimited source of power, and wowing sci-fi weapons to boot.
 Rather than sell his suit to the highest bidder within the American government, Stark initiates a personal quest to rid the world of weapons he created that now cause misery abound.